 Research from BioOne Complete suggests that captive parrots can be deficient in calcium.
 Many owners feed carrot tops to animals because they’re among the best sources of dietary calcium.

-Can Parrots Eat Carrots Every Day?
+Parrots Can Eat Some Carrots Every Day

 Even if a parrot likes the sweet taste and crunchy texture of carrots, you should push them out of their comfort zone so they can benefit from a diverse range of vitamins and minerals.